lgwagner/SIMPAL/README.md

 # SIMPAL

-SIMPAL (Static IMPerative AnAlyzer) is a tool built to perform compositional reasoning of imperative programs.
+SIMPAL (Static IMPerative AnaLyzer) is a tool built to perform compositional reasoning of imperative programs.

 It features a domain specific language called Limp (a portmanteau of Lustre imperative).
 These programs are then compiled into a control flow graph (CFG) and translated into a Lustre model, which can then be analzyed.